64J0/Python3_OpenCV/README.md

 ## Notes

 > OpenCV's Python module is called cv2 even though we are using OpenCV 4.x and not OpenCV 2.x.
 Historically, OpenCV had two Python modules: cv2 and cv.
 The latter wrapped a legacy version of OpenCV implemented in C. Nowadays, OpenCV has only the cv2 Python module, which wraps the current version of OpenCV implemented in C++.

+> The numpy.array class is greatly optimized for array operations, and it allows certain kinds of bulk manipulations that are not available in a plain Python list.
+These kinds of numpy.array type-specific operations come in handy for image manipulations in OpenCV.